dedsec1121fk/dedsec1121fk/README.md

 # Download My Repositories

-This Python script downloads all my repositories at once.
+This Python script downloads all my repositories at once and update them.

 ## Installation